ska-telescope/developer.skatelescope.org/src/about/safe-for-ska.rst

 #############

 To work out what we're doing, and to keep the release trains aligned, heading towards our common goals and deadlines, we use Program Increments (PIs).
-PIs are around 3 months long, and usually consist of five lots of two-week sprints, followed by a three week planning and innovation sprint.
+PIs are around 3 months long, and usually consist of five lots of two-week sprints, followed by a three week Innovation and Planning sprint.
-During the Innovation Sprint, a 4-5 day planning event is held, in which the teams assemble to plan out the work for the next PI.
+During the Innovation and Planning Sprint, a 4-5 day planning event is held, in which the teams assemble to plan out the work for the next PI.
 Before the Covid-19 pandemic, the teams often literally assembled in one place; we now have 100% online planning events, and we will probably continue to have extensive online support using `Miro <https://confluence.skatelescope.org/display/SE/Miro+PI+planning+board+usage+overview>`_, even once a majority of developers can travel again.

-During the PI planning event, teams decide to implement Features - the Features we'd like our software to have, based on a Feature Set that's been discussed by the Program and Solution teams, and by the teams in various workshops.
+During the PI planning event, teams decide to implement Features - the Features we'd like our software to have, based on the Program Backlog that's been discussed by the Program and Solution teams, and by the Agile teams in various workshops.
-This basic Feature Set is chosen to align with the Solution and ART goals for the PI (i.e. what the SKA would like to work towards), and the Features are defined in `JIRA <https://confluence.skatelescope.org/display/SE/Jira+and+Confluence+Usage+Guidelines>`_.
+The Program Backlog (containing Features ready for implementation) is chosen to align with the Solution and ART goals for the PI (i.e. what the SKA would like to work towards), and the Features are defined in `JIRA <https://confluence.skatelescope.org/display/SE/Jira+and+Confluence+Usage+Guidelines>`_.
 All ARTs plan simultaneously, though each ART defines its own plan, and cross-team and cross-ART collaboration is encouraged - and of course it's required to implement some Features.
 (Cross-ART Features are known as Capabilities.)

 Once the teams have decided which Features to work on, they do some work to check that the work is feasible to do in the five sprints of the PI, often by defining stories in JIRA, and estimating how long those stories will take using a points-based system.
 Then the teams define objectives: a definition of what they'd like to achieve this PI.
-Each objective is given a business value (BV), which expresses the value of this objective to the SKA.
+Each objective is given a business value (BV) figure, which expresses the value of this objective to the SKA.
-This value can then be used by the teams to guide their internal decisions.
+This figure can then be used by the teams to guide their internal decisions.
 The teams present their plan to the ART management, commit to their objectives, and participate in a confidence vote, assessing their confidence in the plan.
 The ART management then decides whether or not to accept the plan.
 Finally, all of the ART participates in a confidence vote on the overall plan of all the teams.